RehanSaeed/rehansaeed.github.io/content/posts/2021/open-telemetry-for-net/index.md

 # Exporting Telemetry

-There are many plugins for exporting data collected using Open Telemetry which I'll discuss in my next blog post about using Open Telemetry in ASP.NET.
+There are many plugins for exporting data collected using Open Telemetry which I'll discuss in my next blog post about using Open Telemetry in ASP.NET Core.
 Therefore, it's highly unlikely that you'd need to manually write your own code to consume data collected using Open Telemetry.

-However, if you're interested then [Jimmy Bogard](https://jimmybogard.com) has a very well written a [blog post](https://jimmybogard.com/activitysource-and-listener-in-net-5/) about using `ActivitySource` and `ActivityListener` to listen to any incoming telemetry.
+However, if you're interested then [Jimmy Bogard](https://jimmybogard.com) has a very well written [blog post](https://jimmybogard.com/activitysource-and-listener-in-net-5/) about using `ActivitySource` and `ActivityListener` to listen to any incoming telemetry.
 In short, you can easily subscribe to consume Open Telemetry data like so:

 ```cs
 using var subscriber = DiagnosticListener.AllListeners.Subscribe(